rachyoder/Projects-Exercises/docs/example.md

 2. Locally, navigate to your `sites` folder in the terminal
 3. `git clone` + `your-repo-name` into your Sites folder
 4. Create necessary files for application and view in VS Code
-   - Run shell script to expedite process
+   - Run shell script to expedite process unless you are using a framework
+   - _If you are using a framework, disregard the "Application File Structure" section_
 5. Import and route necessary css/js files (E.g. Bootstrap)
 6. Save all and create your first commit to `master`